nimble-code/Cobra/README.md

 developed, and are included in the distribution, that target C or C-like languages.
 The original version of the tool (version 1.0) was developed at NASA/JPL and cleared for public release in April 2016.
-The current version (3.0) is a significantly extended version of the tool, released under the same license in June 2019.
+The current version (4.6) is a significantly extended version of the tool, released under the same license.

 ## Installation